catamphetamine/react-time-ago/README.md

 // `Intl.DateTimeFormat` format for the HTML `title` tooltip attribute.
 // Is used when `formatVerboseDate` is not specified.
-// By default outputs a verbose full date. verboseDateTimeFormat : PropTypes.object,
+// By default outputs a verbose date. verboseDateTimeFormat : PropTypes.object,

 // How often to update all `<ReactTimeAgo/>`s on a page.